-13 Aug What can we take from this Regency original into our modern day homes?
+13 Aug What can we take from this Regency original interior design into our homes?

 Take for example the drawing room, painted in a deep and vibrant red, now named ‘Pompeian Red’ since he copied the colour from a fragment of wall plaster which he pocketed when visiting the excavations in Pompeii.

-This shade of red is enormously popular today.
+This shade of red is enormously popular today to incorporate Regency original interior design.
 Its vibrancy and warmth are great for dining rooms (especially since its thought to stimulate the appetite) and cosy rooms where you might enjoy a fireside chat.
 Its impact can create contrast and drama if used on feature walls whilst used as a contrast to something as clean as white it takes on a really fresh feel.

 For a red paint product in the same shade go to the heritage paints of Little Greene Company and see the Baked Cherry colour. http://www.littlegreene.com/paint/colour/red-and-pink-paint/red-paint